udayallu/T-SQL/README.md

 3. Adopted as a standard by ANSI and ISO standards bodies
 4. Widely used in industry
 ## Microsoft’s implementation is Transact-SQL
-1.Referred to as T-SQL
+1. Referred to as T-SQL
-2.Query language for SQL Server and Azure SQL Database 3.SQL is declarative, not procedural
+2. Query language for SQL Server and Azure SQL Database
+3. SQL is declarative, not procedural
-4.Describe what you want, don’t specify steps
+4. Describe what you want, don’t specify steps